AndrewBryson/azure-s2s-vpn-performance/README.md

 Test Azure site-to-site (S2S) VPN latency and throughput.
 This test uses 2 Azure regions (UK West, UK South) to simulate likely results if using VPN on top of an Azure ExpressRoute, i.e. {ExpressRoute POP} <--> {Azure Region}.

 Scenarios tested are:
 1. Cross-region latency and throughput using site-to-site VPN.
-VPN is active/passive.
+VPN SKU is `VpnGw2AZ` running active/passive.
 2. Cross-region latency and throughput using public IPs (PIP) only, no VPN.
 3. Site-to-site VPN latency with concurrent load test.
 VPN is active/passive.